supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

     dotnet nuget push --source "EShopOnWebShared" --api-key az C:\eShopOnWeb\eShopOnWeb.Shared\Newtonsoft.Json\newtonsoft.json.13.0.3.nupkg
     ```

-    > **Note**:  This results in an error message:

-    ```text
-    Response status code does not indicate success: 409 (Conflict - 'Newtonsoft.Json 1.3.0.17' cannot be published to the feed because it exists in at least one of the feed's upstream sources.
-Publishing this copy would prevent you from using 'Newtonsoft.Json 1.3.0.17' from 'NuGet Gallery'.
-For more information, see https://go.microsoft.com/fwlink/?linkid=864880 (DevOps Activity ID: AE08BE89-C2FA-4FF7-89B7-90805C88972C)).
-    ```

-   >**Note** :When you created the Azure DevOps Artifacts Package Feed, by design, it allows for **upstream sources**, such as nuget.org in the dotnet example.
-However, nothing blocks your DevOps team to create an **"internal-only"** Package Feed.

-1. Navigate to the Azure DevOps Portal, browse to **Artifacts**, and select the **eShopOnWebShared** Feed.

-1. Click **Search Upstream Sources**.

-1. In the **Go to an Upstream Package** window, select **NuGet** as Package Type, and enter **Newtonsoft.Json** in the search field.

-1. Confirm by pressing the **Search** button.

-1. This results in a list of all Newtonsoft.Json packages with the different versions available.

-1. Click the **left arrow key** to return to the **EShopOnWebShared** Feed.

-1. Click the cogwheel to open **Feed Settings**.
-Within the Feed Settings page, select **Upstream Sources**.

-1. Notice the different Upstream Package Managers for different development languages.
-Select **NuGet Gallery** from the list.
-Press the **Delete** button, followed by pressing the **Save** button.

-1. With these saved changes, it will be possible to upload the **Newtonsoft.Json** package using the NuGet.exe from the PowerShell Window, by relaunching the following command:

-    ```text
-     dotnet nuget push --source "EShopOnWebShared" --api-key az C:\EShopOnWeb\EShopOnWeb.Shared\Newtonsoft.Json\newtonsoft.json.13.0.3.nupkg
-    ```

     > **Note**: This should now result in a successful upload.

     ```text